mbadarmunir/InSARLite/docs/source/tutorials/turkey-case-study.md

 1. Review the ranked list
 2. Select rank 16 (as demonstrated) or rank 1 (optimal by metric)
 3. Click **Confirm Selection**

-**Educational note**: For SBAS, any reasonably connected acquisition works as master.
-For PSI, always select rank 1.

 ### Step 3.6: Define Baseline Constraints